shantanuuchak/loveleen-netlifycms/content/posts/2021-10-31-the-road-to-achieve-sustainable-development/index.md

 ![Mind mill generating electricity](images/wind-mill-generating-electricity.jpg "Mind mill generating electricity")

-## **Aims/Objectives:**
+## Aims/Objectives

 * Sustainable development goals are also known as **Global Goals** and aim to end poverty, discrimination against women, AIDS, etc.
 * The end goal of all the goals is to protect the planet and ensure that people enjoy peace and a good lifestyle by 2030.
 * The beauty of these goals is that they can be achievable with the help of individuals.
 * Substitution of the usage of certain daily activities can help achieve the goal.

-## **Every effort matters**
+## Every effort matters

-Recently , new startups are emerging as they claim to sustainably develop the products or develop the products which ensures that the extraction remains less than the regeneration.
+Recently, new startups are emerging as they claim to sustainably develop the products or develop the products which ensure that the extraction remains less than the regeneration.

-* One such example is MAMAEARTH, a personal care brand which claims to grow saplings to the every order made and also aims to grow one million trees in 5 years
+* One such example is MAMA EARTH, a personal care brand that claims to grow saplings to every order made and also aims to grow one million trees in 5 years
-* Other example is Puma, a shoe company which also recycles waste in collaboration with Firstmile, a MNC.
+* Another example is Puma, a shoe company that also recycles waste in collaboration with First mile, an MNC.

 This also encourages other companies to manufacture the products sustainably due to the competition and help us achieve the Global Goals.